FSMNLP 2023 in Stellenbosch

 • May 15, 2023: Abstract submission deadline

 Submissions are made in two stages, a submission of a preliminary abstract later followed by a submission of the paper itself.
+The abstract must be submitted for the paper to be considered.
 See the call for papers below.

 (Non-)Adjacency to IJCAI 2023